elasticsearch-dump/elasticsearch-dump/README.md

 - `--delete` delete documents one-by-one from the input as they are moved (default: false)
 - `--all` load/store documents from ALL indices (default: false)
 - `--bulk` leverage elasticsearch Bulk API when writing documents (default: false)
-- `--scan` use the scan/scroll method for dumping documents.
-This will ensure there are only unique documents in the dump.
-NOTE: only works for output (default: false)
-- `--searchUrl` mandatory option when `--scan` is used.
-Points to the search API endpoint. (default: '')
-- `--scrollTime` optional option when `--scan` is used.
-Time the nodes will hold the requested search in order. (default: 10m)
+- `--scrollTime` Time the nodes will hold the requested search in order. (default: 10m)

 ## Elasticsearch's scan and scroll method
 Elasticsearch provides a scan and scroll method to fetch all documents of an index.
-This method is much safer to use since it will maintain the resultset in cache for the given period of time.
-This means it will be a lot faster to export the data and more important it will keep the resultset in order.
-While dumping the resultset in batches it won't export duplicate documents in the export.
+This method is much safer to use since it will maintain the result set in cache for the given period of time.
+This means it will be a lot faster to export the data and more important it will keep the result set in order.
+While dumping the result set in batches it won't export duplicate documents in the export.
 All documents in the export will unique and therefore no missing documents.

 NOTE: only works for output